callionica/hue/faq/hue-bluetooth.md

 2. When timer runs out: Flash, On, Off, Custom (specific colour/brightness)

 If you create a "Go to sleep" routine that is triggered by a button press or a "Timer" that uses a countdown, you get a routine added to your list that has a PLAY button.
 If you create other routines that are triggered at particuar times, you get a routine added to your list that has an ON/OFF button.

+When routines start to run, the entry for the routine in the app says "Started at 7:15" or whatever time it started at.
+Watch out for times when experimenting: if the "Wake up" routine has a headline time of "7:25" and a fade in time of 10 minutes, the action actually starts at 7:15.
+If the bulb is off at 7:15 or the schedule has not been created by 7:15, it's not going to run.

+When a routine starts running, it disables itself, so you need to click again to get it to run again.
+The Hue Bluetooth app doesn't yet appear to provide recurring scheduled events.

 ### Can a single bulb be controlled by multiple iOS devices?
 Yes.
 You can connect any iOS device to the bulb and multiple devices can control the bulb without re-pairing.
 Apparently there is a 15 device limit per bulb.
 I don't know what happens when that limit is reached.